Catholic Beliefs About Mary

 It is a little known fact by many Catholics and Christians alike, that Mary is mentioned in the Old Testament of the Bible:

-while you strike at their heel.
+will put enmity between you and the woman [emphasis added], and between your offspring and hers; They will strike at your head, while you strike at their heel.
 (Genesis 3:15, New American Bible, Revised Edition)

-2. Mary crushed the serpent
+2. Mary crushed the serpent.

 For good reason, the greatest artists throughout history have depicted Mary as crushing the serpent with her feet.
 This symbolizes a big part of who she is: Mother of Jesus and the humble enemy of Satan.